dar5hak/dar5hak.github.io/content/blog/life-with-low-end-hardware.md

 tags = ["hardware"]
 +++

-I am nearly 28, and I have only owned two personal computers in my lifetime.
+I am 28, and I have only owned two personal computers in my lifetime.

 Excluding workstations, I have had one desktop and one laptop.